September 24, 2024

 ERISA is an important area of law that some plan providers and fiduciaries abuse or ignore.
 Given corporate America’s use of arbitration clauses and class action waivers to thwart retirees from publicly holding them to account before the courts and Loper Bright potentially opening another avenue of abuse of ERISA, I’m not slowing down anytime soon!

-Read Michelle Yau Is a Relentless Champion for Employees and Retirees.
+Read Michelle Yau is a Relentless Champion for Employees and Retirees.